 6.3.21 Since the Proposed Development is a Residential Care Home for the Elderly, a majority of waste shall be domestic waste generated by residents and staff.
 This includes general refuse such as plastic, paper, aluminium, and food packaging.
-Based on said waste generation rate and the estimated population (795 people in total, including 716 residents and 79 staff), the daily domestic waste generation is estimated at about 739 kg.
+Based on a per capita waste disposal rate at 0.89 kg/person/day indicated in the Monitoring of Solid Waste in Hong Kong 2023 and the estimated population (859 people in total, including 716 residents, 79 RCHE staff and 64 other on-site workers), the daily domestic waste generation is estimated at about 765 kg.
 The general refuse should be recycled as far as possible through the placement of recycling bins throughout the facility.
 The remaining refuse should be collected by waste collectors and disposed of at landfills.